Updated: May 12th, 2022

 • Athletic and recreational organizations, including professional sports teams

-Because a DCN provides a professional with such a breadth of knowledge, many graduates are also able to offer their skills and expertise in a variety of positions and professions, instead of remaining within one full-time position.
+Because a DCN provides a professional with such a breadth of knowledge, many graduates are also able to offer their skills and expertise in a variety of positions.
 This provides individuals with greater flexibility and enhanced networking opportunities.

 Doctor of Clinical Nutrition Salary